 Let your soft skills be known

-Well, you wouldn’t be interested in a customer service position if you didn’t possess some of necessary soft skills geared towards helping others.
+You likely wouldn’t be interested in being a customer service professional if you didn’t possess some of necessary soft skills geared towards helping others.
 Soft skills are the personal attributes that have value in the workplace: work ethic, attitude, communication skills, time-management, problem-solving, etc. These don’t always get the attention that hard skills receive, but they’re important to highlight for customer service representatives.

 Consider this: with enough time and practice (and a knack for learning), you can conquer almost any technical skill.
 Soft skills, on the other hand, are a bit tricker to learn.
 They require much more awareness, both of one’s self and their surroundings, and honing them means getting out of your comfort zone.
 That’s why if you come into a customer service job with relevant soft skills, you may be a better fit than other candidates.